daschl/couchbase-java-query/README.md

 The enclosed `QueryRows` are basically `HashMap`s, so you can iterate and access them with a familiar pattern.
 There is also more information transferred with the query, the API will be extended to make use for it in a type-safe manner.

+If you want to work with the future, use the `asyncQuery(String)` method as before.
+This returns a `HttpFuture` on which you can react.

 Todo
 ----
 Before a 1.0 milestone is reached, the following things need to be implemented (informal list):